jukent/osdf-cookbook/README.md

 ### Using Datasets from NCAR's Geoscience Data Exchange

 NSF NCAR's [Geoscience Data Exchange](https://gdex.ucar.edu/) (GDEX) contains a large collection of meteorological, atmospheric composition, and oceanographic observations, and operational and reanalysis model outputs, integrated with NSF NCAR High Performance Compute services to support atmospheric and geosciences research.
-This chapter demonstrates how to use common data science tools when streaming from the RDA.
+This chapter demonstrates how to use common data science tools when streaming from the GDEX.

 ### Using Datasets from FIU's Envistor